cerbos/wit-adapter/README.md

 The interface reflects the module's API, with the exception that string lifting and memory management are done by the `wit-bindgen`.

 The build step remained the same: `cargo build --release --target wasm32-unknown-unknown`.
+The produced core module is compatible with the SDK.

+# Convert a module to a component

-The produced core module is backward compatible with the SDK, but it can be upgraded to a Wasm component using `wasm-tools component new` command.
+A module can be upgraded to a Wasm component using the `wasm-tools component new` command.
 The only problem is satisfying the core module import of the `now` function.
 We solved this by building a core module providing a stub function:
 ```bash